chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 1) Specified module path does not point to a valid javafx sdk

-2) Mismatched JDK/JavaFX architectures (ie x86 and x64, aarm64 and x64, etc)
+2) Mismatched JDK/JavaFX architectures (ie x86 and x64, aarm64 and x64, etc.)

 3) Missing GTK2 on Linux